sfryzlewicz/Mayer-Brown-TODOs/README.md

 # React Native To-Do List App

-A simple to-do list application built with React Native and Expo.
+A simple to-do list application built with React Native and Expo with the goal to use a minimal ammount of dependencies.

 ## Table of Contents